rust-lang/book/nostarch/chapter20.md

 idiomatic to write a comment starting with `SAFETY` to explain how the safety rules are upheld.

-Additionally, the compiler will not allow you to create references to a mutable static variable.
-You can only access it via a raw pointer, created with one of the raw borrow operators.
-That includes in cases where the reference is created invisibly, as when it is used in the `println!` in this code listing.
-The requirement that references to static mutable variables can only be created via raw pointers helps make the safety requirements for using them more obvious.
+Additionally, the compiler will deny by default any attempt to create references to a mutable static variable through a compiler lint.
+You must either explicitly opt-out of that lint’s protections by adding an `#[allow(static_mut_refs)]` annotation or access the mutable static variable via a raw pointer created with one of the raw borrow operators.
+That includes cases where the reference is created invisibly, as when it is used in the `println!` in this code listing.
+Requiring references to static mutable variables to be created via raw pointers helps make the safety requirements for using them more obvious.

 With mutable data that is globally accessible, it’s difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
-Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16 so the compiler checks that data accessed from different threads is done safely.
+Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16 so the compiler checks that data access from different threads is done safely.

 ### Implementing an Unsafe Trait